JohnDRubio/CS6120_Lessons/final_project/README.md

 ## RISC-V IR

 - We use a 1-to-N mapping of Bril instructions to RISC-V IR instructions
-- Each Bril instruction is mapped to the sequence of RISC-V IR instructions shown in Table 1 below:
-  - TODO: Add in translation table

 - Like Bril, each RISC-V IR (RVIR) program is structured as a list of functions
 - Each RVIR function has: